surajmandal99/tech_news/README.md

 # tech_news

  # Tech-news app is basically used for showing the latest technologies update by using api and then the data is represented in the UI.

+ # This app has the cool animation while fetching the data from the server.
+ #